ryankarlos/ryankarlos.github.io/_posts/2017-08-18-house-prices-regression.md

 ```

+The Gradient Boosting Regression had the highest R2 score (0.834) followed by the SVR (0.826)
-We can now use the best performing model `clf_xgb` to generate predictions on unseen data.
+We can now use the Gradient Boosting Regression model to generate predictions on unseen data.
-However, before doing this we need to apply the transformation to features, using the  mean and standard deviation
+However, before doing this we need to re-apply the transformation to test set, using the
-computed on the training dataset, by calling the `transform()` method on the test set.
+mean and standard deviation computed previously on the training dataset.
 We then need to calculate the exponent of the results, as data is in log scale.

 ```python